 Transfer students seeking a B.A. in art with an emphasis in studio art must take 15 or more studio credit hours at Webster University.

 Transfer students seeking a B.A. in art with an emphasis in art history and criticism must take a minimum of 12 art history credit hours and 6 studio credit hours at Webster University.
-Art history and criticism transfer students must petition the Art Department for acceptance into the department.
+Art history and criticism transfer students must petition the Department of Art, Design, and Art History for acceptance into the department.

 Transfer students seeking a B.A. in art with an emphasis in visual culture must complete a minimum of 18 credit hours in departmental courses at Webster University.